 “In another fast-paced narrative, Jill Lepore brilliantly uncovers the history of the Simulmatics Corporation, which launched the volatile mix of computing, politics, and personal behavior that now divides our nation, feeds on private information, and weakens the strength of our democratic institutions.” —Julian E. Zelizer, author of Burning Down the House: Newt Gingrich, the Fall of a Speaker, and the Rise of the New Republican Party

 “A person can’t help but feel inspired by the riveting intelligence and joyful curiosity of Jill Lepore.
 Knowing that there is a mind like hers in the world is a hope-inducing thing.” —George Saunders

 Jill Lepore is the David Woods Kemper ’41 Professor of American History at Harvard University.
 She is also a staff writer at The New Yorker.
 A prize-winning professor, she teaches classes in evidence, historical methods, humanistic inquiry, and American history.
 Much of her scholarship explores absences and asymmetries in the historical record, with a particular emphasis on the history and technology of evidence.
 As a wide-ranging and prolific essayist, Lepore writes about American history, law, literature, and politics.
-She is the host of the forthcoming podcast The Last Archive, and author of many award-winning books, including the international bestseller, These Truths: A History of the United States (2018; W.W.
+She is the host of the podcast The Last Archive, and author of many award-winning books, including This America: The Case for the Nation (2019; Liveright) and the international bestseller These Truths: A History of the United States (2018; W.W.
 Norton & Company).

 In the twenty-first century, campaigns and political consultants use Simulmatics-style simulations all the time, and so do news organizations like FiveThirtyEight.
 In 2020, the Washington Post launched an interactive election simulator.
 This stuff started in 1959, with the Simulmatics Corporation.